Hikes in Oregon

 Willamette Valley – Well know for its wineries, this region includes the cities of Salem and Eugene and has buttes and forests for hikers.

 Central Oregon – The high desert meets even higher mountains in the middle of Oregon, the skyscraping Cascade Range.
 This region around Bend contains a wide variety of trails along rivers, peaks, desert canyons, and volcanic landscapes.

 Southern Oregon – Ashland, Klamath Falls, and Grant’s Pass enjoy a temperate climate at the bottom of the state with plenty of outdoor fun including Crater Lake National Park.

 Eastern Oregon – This side of Oregon looks a lot different than other parts of the state.
 Here evergreen forests are replaced by desert canyons.

 This collection of trails lists hikes from north to south, but the table may also be sorted alphabetically or by distance to help you pick your next hike.
 Click on any trail to see a full write-up complete with photos, GPS maps, directions, and all the other information needed to locate and enjoy these hikes.
 You can also view hikes around Oregon on the Hike Finder Map.

-This out and back visits a sublime waterfall in the Columbia River Gorge.
+This hike visits a sublime waterfall in a canyon within the Columbia River Gorge.